 A little way out of Indy, we wanted to be sure you knew about a nostalgic ice cream shop called Zaharakos located in Columbus, Indiana.
 Zaharakos opened its stained-glass doors in 1900 and serves up delicious ice cream with an abundance of old school charm.
 This place is packed with history and features a museum of collections.
 The ice cream has stood the test of time and is a great stop after visiting Kids Commons or other local attractions.
 Just be sure to make the drive Wednesday-Sunday as they close on Monday & Tuesday.

 Gordon opened his Milkshake Bar just a few months before stay at home orders were enacted due to the COVID-19 Pandemic.
-Despite this timing, his Milkshake Bar is thriving and lines are often seen coming out of this Mass Ave establishment.
+Despite this timing, his Milkshake Bar is thriving.
+Lines are often seen coming out of the original Mass Ave establishment and a new Carmel location opened late in 2021.
 Your wait will be rewarded with a top-notch treat.
 You can get ice cream by the scoop, or over nachos, but the rich and luscious milkshakes are what give Gordon’s its name.
 Vegan and dairy-free options are available, as well as picnic tables for seating.

 Wyliepalooza Ice Cream Emporium

 Wyliepalooza was founded by a Mother-Daughter duo in 2013.
 With two locations, the original one in Irvington and a smaller location on the Monon Trail in SoBro, WyliePalooza promises a party in your mouth.
 Customers love This $&@!
 Just Got Serious and the Zanzibar Chocolate but you’ll have to visit to discover your favorite.
-The Eastside location also serves Boba tea and a collection of anime merchandise is available for purchase.
+Try a delicious bubble tea while you’re there as well!
+The Eastside location is now under new ownership, but is open and offers a collection of anime merchandise is available for purchase.